Good stocks are hiding in the market, waiting for you. Is there a secret stock picking formula? Everything you want to know about how to pick stocks.

 What Can't a Stock-Picking Formula Do?

 A computer can't apply human judgment to factors beyond its understanding.
 All a computer can do is measure and analyze the data it's given.
 These are often financial information (cash yield, free cash flow) and derived ratios (P/E ratio, current ratio).
-For these to mean anything, they have to be reported correctly as well as put in the context of similar companies also reporting their financial information correctly.
+These only work if the company reports them correctly and if you can use this information correctly—for example, comparing similar companies to each other.

 Comparing the international conglomerate of Coca-Cola to a small organic soda company from Canada makes little sense.
 Even though they're both nominally in the same business (selling soft drinks), they're at different stages in the lifecycle of a business and they have different concerns (rapid growth versus sustainable revenue).
 Similarly, a young biotechnology company does not necessarily compare to the Canadian soda company even though they have the same number of employees and the same amount of revenue.
 The amount of competition in the market as well as the nature of customers make the two businesses difficult to compare.